silvicky/elina/README.md

 This is the subway system of the *map* part, and you can draw custom lines and stations.

+### *farm*

+A tool for quick item farming lookup, which supports not only directly generated item, but also crafted ones.

+When all the source materials are available, an approximate "crafting pathway" can be calculated.

+This is really my favorite part of this mod, as it makes getting started in a new server or world very simple.

 ## About the name

 "Elina" could be a single name or concatenation of something, or nothing.